 However, such quantities of data are impossible for current computing systems to record and they are hence filtered by the experiments, keeping only the most “interesting” ones.
 The filtered LHC data are then aggregated in the CERN Data Centre, where initial data reconstruction is performed, and where a copy is archived to long-term tape storage.
 Even after the drastic data reduction performed by the experiments, the CERN Data Centre processes on average one petabyte of data per day.
 If we keep the digital camera analogy, that would mean that we only keep a 1000 pictures per second out of the 40 million we initially had.

-As of end of September 2018, there are 297 PB on tapes and the total capacity on tapes reaches 400 PB (this can be extended as much as needed though).
+As of the end of April 2019, there are 339 PB on tapes and the total capacity on tapes reaches 400 PB (this can be extended as much as needed though).

-As of end of September, we have a total disk capacity of 280 PB (mainly HDD: electromechanical magnetic storage devices).
+As of the end of April 2019, we have a total disk capacity of 280 PB (mainly HDD: electromechanical magnetic storage devices).
 To guarantee the appropriate level of data availability, data are replicated with different techniques to be insensitive from a single disk experiencing hardware problems (about 30 disks fail each week in the data centre).
 Physics data are replicated twice, so we keep about 93 PB of data to maximise the reading performances (thousands of LHC physicists analysing the data) and to restore data without affecting the scientists' activities.

 The CERN storage system, EOS, was created for the extreme LHC computing requirements.
 In 2018, EOS instances at CERN exceed three billions files, matching the exceptional performances of the LHC machine and experiments.